 – Adam Parker, UX Lead at Redgate

-After research and talking to users we felt confident about the scope of the problem we were solving and for who.
-We wrote up some job stories, while the engineers built out the technical requirements.
-The next step for design was to dive in and start mapping out end-to-end flows for the product.
+After talking to potential customers the team felt confident about the scope of the problem we were solving and for who.
+The engineers built out the technical requirements and I began mapping out end-to-end flows for the product.

-The dashboard needed to scale in order to show dozens of images and hundreds of clones.
-Users found the information like server and database helpful reference for isolating images but were receptive to the idea of being able to collapse them into smaller cards to view more at once.
+Users found information like the server and database helpful for filtering images and were receptive to the idea of being able to collapse them into smaller cards to view more at once.

 "Allison challenged and changed the status quo for product design in our organisation.